 - Puree the banana until completely smooth.

 - Add sugar, water, and cinnamon to a medium-sized saucepan with a heavy bottom.
 Scrape the vanilla bean seeds into the pan and toss the bean pod in as well.
 DO NOT STIR.

 - Add the banana puree and butter to the warm sauce and quickly stir until fully combined and smooth.
-If there are lumps of butter you can put the pan over low heat for a few seconds before stirring again.
-If there are lumps of banana, use a stick blender or whisk to dissolve them.

 - Pour half of the warm caramel sauce over the cake and wait 30 minutes for it to absorb.
 Pour the remaining caramel sauce over the cake and serve.